 I watched the photographer fix your dress, the tulle spread like dew on the grass.
 The orange leaves licked like fire around the fringes and you smiled, clear with newness and joy.
 And he looked at you the way I did, but in a deeper way because he knows you, and what he knows, he loves.

 I haven’t been married twenty years.
 I can’t even give you the advice of ten years’ experience.
-Only two years ago I stood where you stand, in a white dress, all newness and joy.
+Only a few years ago I stood where you stand, in a white dress, all newness and joy.
 So I can’t dispense sage advice or speak to the trials of time, but I can tell you this: Don’t let it go.

 They tell you the rose-colored glasses come off.
 And the newness you feel now – that excitement of standing on the brink – it will unfold into the new-old of day to day, still novel, yet normal.
 Don’t let it go.
 Don’t let go of the newness when the days age, and they will.
 Normal can swiftly become mundane for those who lose their grasp on the adventure of it all.